MicrosoftDocs/sandbox/sandbox/snippets/101functions/queue-storage/basic-output-queue.md

 ```

 [!include[](../includes/takeaways-heading.md)]
-* Use the `Queue` attribute .
+* Use the `Queue` attribute.
-* The `Queue` attribute requries the name of the queue and the name of the setting that holds the connection information for your storage account.
+* The `Queue` attribute requires the name of the queue and the name of the setting that holds the connection information for your storage account.
 * If POCOs, strings, and byte arrays are parameters of your function, they must be marked with the `out` keyword.

 [!include[](../includes/read-more-heading.md)]